leighgoodenough/Data-Science-Course-3-Project/README.md

 The script that converts the UCI HAR dataset to a tidy dataset containing the averages of mean & stdev values per subject / per activity is contained in the run_analysis_R file.

+A codebook pertaining to the dataset is conatined in this repo in the CodeBook.md file.

+====
-An explanation of how this script works:
+An explanation of how the run_analysis.R script works:

-The script is broken into eight sectiuons which are indicated by comments.
+The script is broken into eight sections which are indicated by comments.

 Section 1 reads eight data files from the UCI HAR dataset.
 These contain the test and train data, corresponding subject data, and sets of activity labels and data features.